Pitch invasion: Association football

 River Plate supporters invade the field during the 1945 league title.

 Sheffield Wednesday fans invade the pitch to celebrate promotion to the Championship on 5 May 2012.

 Pitch invasions are not uncommon but not as frequent nowadays in top-level football, but historically it was common for the supporters of the winning team in a major match, such as a Cup Final, to flood onto the pitch after the final whistle.
 For example, in Kenneth Wolstenholme's famous "Some people are on the pitch, they think it's all over—it is now!" comment on the BBC's television coverage of the 1966 World Cup Final.
 "They" were fans who had encroached onto the pitch before the end of extra time.
 Counterintuitively, despite the fact that the 1970s and 1980s were a time where fans were barricaded in the stands by the use of fences, pitch invasions were not uncommon; when the barricading form of crowd control was abandoned after the 1989 Hillsborough disaster, pitch invasions became rarer.

 Several reasons may account for the decline in pitch invasions.
 After the Hillsborough disaster, terraces were required to be converted into all-seater stands, from which it is somewhat more difficult for spectators to physically rush down in order to reach the pitch—especially in large numbers, and from higher rows of seats.
 Moreover, pitch invasions were criminalised in 1991 in the UK under the Football Offences Act.
 There is also the concurrent and substantial increase in the cost of tickets, especially for seating in the lower rows, leading to these seats increasingly being occupied by wealthier fans who are much less inclined to risk legal, professional or other consequences which could arise from invading the pitch.

-Pitch invasions still do occur, however, especially in the lower divisions, where terraces are still permitted, tickets are much less expensive, and there is less policing and security.
+Pitch invasions still do occur, especially in the lower divisions, where terraces are still permitted, tickets are much less expensive, and there is less policing and security.